ToolJet/ToolJet/docs/docs/marketplace/marketplace_overview.md

 </div>

-- After successfully connecting to a plugin, you can access it under the Global Datasource section when creating queries.
+- After successfully connecting to a plugin, you can access it under the Data source section when creating queries.

 <div style={{textAlign: 'center'}}>